with Fr. Armand de Malleray, FSSP

 Bangall, NY 12506

-Day 1 - Evening departure on-board a flight from NY JFK to Rome, Italy.
+Day 1 - Evening overnight United Airlines flight departure from Newark (NJ) to Rome, Italy.

-Day 10 - Morning flight departure for our return flight from Rome to NY.
-Early afternoon arrival in NY.
+Day 10 - Mid-morning flight departure from Rome to Newark, NJ.
+Afternoon arrival in Newark.